-In a survey conducted by Globoforce in 2015, 40% of HR professionals cited employee retention/turnover as a major issue in their business.
-Many businesses use employee incentive schemes to keep productivity high, boost morale and retain employees, but it is worth considering if they really work.
+In a survey conducted by Globoforce in 2016, 46% of HR professionals cited employee retention/turnover as a major issue in their business.
+Many businesses use employee incentive schemes to keep productivity high, boost morale and retain employees, but it is worth considering if they will work for your business.

 How to set one up

 Setting up an employee incentive scheme is something in which leaders and managers are able to be creative, tailoring them to the needs of their business, as well as the needs of their employees.
 Here are some key tips/ideas:

 - Set out objectives – what is it you want from the scheme?
 Whether it’s giving staff better skills, increasing margins, or lowering employee turnover, know what you want to get out of it, this will allow you to evaluate its success.

 - Set out targets – Set out specific targets for a team or an individual.
 It is important you include everyone in different schemes, so nobody feels alienated, but it is also worth tailoring them to different people/groups who can get more out of them.
 The most important part of setting out targets is clear communication and getting the balance right between ambitious and achievable.